 Crete is a huge island.
 It is the largest in Greece, and the fifth largest in the Mediterranean.
 Granted, that means there will be somewhere on the island that knows how to party.
 Lucky for you, there are plenty.
 Malia Beach is notorious for its parties.
 It’s extremely popular among the Brits.
 Well, all of Crete is, but Malia especially.
 Heraklion is the capital and largest city of Crete, and has a buzzin’ nightlife scene as well.
 The nightlife here feels a lot less touristy, and you have a variety of options.
 However, most tourists will gloss over Heraklion in favor of Chania or Rethymno.

 Rethymno is a lively city with a young crowd ready to party.
 Rethymno’s Riviera was surprisingly bougie.
 Some of the nicest bars and clubs in Crete can be found along Rethymno’s coastal strip.
 Rethymno edges Chania and Heraklion as my favorite nightlife spot on Crete.
-Chania has some great nightlife as well, but it definitely caters more towards tourist.
-I did end up at a crazy party in Chania though that lasted well into the morning and at its peak, had thousands of people.
-All this for an anniversary party?
+Chania has some great nightlife as well, but it definitely caters more towards tourists.
+I did end up at a crazy party in Chania that lasted well into the morning.
+At its peak, it must have had thousands of people.
+And apparently, this was for an anniversary party?
 The Cretans know how to party.
 While I enjoyed Crete more for its natural beauty, beaches, and hiking, there is also plenty of partying to be found here.

 Ios